noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

   - breaking endpoints into distinct units of work that can be scaled independently
   - focus on data, business and function domains, analyze call patterns and dependency graphs, and determine boundaries between services that need to be scaled independently

+### messaging patterns

+- Queues
+- Messages
+- Streams

 ### decomposition patterns

 - break a component into logical steps, convert each step into a service that can be reused and scaled
 - core goal is to make services smaller, thereby more scalable as demand fluxtuates across service boundaries

+#### decoupling patterns

+- decoupled services: the degree of decoupling has significant implicatins on archtecture, performance and scalability

+- direct service calls: either sync/async
+- producer/consumer: a single producer orchastrates the invocation of multiple consumers, and handles the responses
+- pipeline architectures: a form of producer/consumer, however the producer doesnt expect a response from the consumer, but passes accepts input from the previous stage, does its thing, and passes its output as input to the next stage

 #### domain based decomposition